home-assistant/home-assistant.io/source/_integrations/bsblan.markdown

 After completing the configuration flow, the BSBLan Climate integration will be available.

-For more documentation of the BSBLan device check the [manual](https://1coderookie.github.io/BSB-LPB-LAN_EN/).
+For more documentation of the BSBLan device, check the [manual](https://1coderookie.github.io/BSB-LPB-LAN_EN/).
 The device support quite a few controllers from different manufacturers.

 The integration is tested with firmware version `v0.42`.